Bullying And Workers’ Compensation Claims

 Employers have a responsibility under the Occupational Health and Safety and anti-discrimination law to provide a safe workplace for their employees.

-They should provide sufficient information, instruction, training and supervision to employees to enable them to work in a way that is safe and without risks to health.
+They should provide sufficient information, instruction, training and supervision to employees to enable them to work in a safe way and without health risks.
 This responsibility should include measures to prevent and respond to workplace bullying.

 What can I do if I am a victim of workplace bullying?